jsdelivr/globalping-cli/README.md

 Avg: 1.584 ms
 ```
 #### Share results online
-Add a link to your result with the `--share` flag to view the test results online.
-This allows you to share your results with other people!
+Include a link at the bottom of your results using the `--share` flag to view and share the test results online.

 > [!IMPORTANT]
-> Shareable links and the associated saved measurement results expire after a few weeks, depending on the user type.
-GitHub sponsors, for example, enjoy extended result storage.
+> Shareable links and the respective saved measurement results expire after a few weeks, depending on the user type.
+GitHub Sponsors, for example, enjoy extended result storage.

 ```bash
  globalping dns google.com from gcp-asia-south1 --share